 Growing onions is simple: If you can poke a hole into the ground, you can grow an onion from a little plant.
-Many of our onion varieties are sold in cell packs or as little seedlings in bare-root bundles; each plant will start growing within days after you plant.
-If your onions came in a cell pack, you will need to divide them so you can plant each one separately.
-If you purchased onions in a bundle and can’t plant them right away, remove their bindings and place them in a bucket with 2 inches of moist soil in the bottom.
+Most of our onion varieties are sold as little seedlings in bare-root bundles; each plant will start growing within days after you plant.
+If you can’t plant your onions right away, remove their bindings and place them in a bucket with 2 inches of moist soil in the bottom.
 Keep them in a cool, bright place but out of direct sun until you are ready to plant.
 A sunny basement is ideal.

 Soil, Planting, and Care

 Growing onions requires abundant sun and good drainage, and they grow best when the soil pH ranges between 6.0 and 6.8.
 Raised beds or raised rows made by mounding up soil are ideal, especially if your soil is heavy clay.
-Fill raised beds with a soil designed to be just the right weight and texture for raised beds, such as Miracle-Gro® Raised Bed Soil.
-For mounded rows, mix a 2-inch layer of compost into the soil before placing an organic or continuous-release fertilizer, such as Miracle-Gro® Shake ‘n Feed® Tomato, Fruit & Vegetable Plant Food, into planting furrows, following label rates.
+Fill raised beds with a soil designed to be just the right weight and texture for raised beds, such as organic Miracle-Gro® Raised Bed Soil.
+For mounded rows, mix a 3-inch layer of compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the top 6 inches of soil.
 Set plants 1 inch deep, so that their roots are well covered with soil but the top of the plant’s neck is not buried too deeply.
 You don’t want the part of the neck where the leaves grow away from the clear sheath to collect soil or water down between the young leaves, or they can rot.
 Space plants 6 inches apart in furrows 12 inches apart.
-If you haven’t used continuous-release fertilizer at planting, plants will appreciate a boost of nutrition from a liquid plant food, such as Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, throughout the season.
+Plants grow best when, in addition to being grown in top-quality soil, they’re fed with just the right plant food.
+To ensure growing onions get all the nutrition they need, feed regularly throughout the season with Miracle-Gro® Performance Organics™ All Purpose Nutrition Granules, following label directions.

 Onions roots are shallow and not very efficient at taking up moisture, so they need a steady supply of water to grow without interruption.
 Although they actually recover well from drought and start growing again when watered, it is best to keep the soil consistently moist until the bulbs enlarge.